JoeyLemur/dupcheck/README.md

 After the `File.find` is complete, the database is queried for multiple entries with the same SHA256 hash.
 These are grouped together and written to STDIN, for piping out to a file for later analysis.

-The output is a seperator line, followed by a line of the SHA256 hash, and then tab-delimited entries for each file: path, file size, ctime, mtime
+The output is grouped by identical files (by SHA256 hash), with a seperator.

 ## Support